Psychometric tests: what they are and why graduates need to know

 Follow these links for free practice psychometric tests (not hosted by targetjobs.co.uk):

-- Preparation guides for aptitude tests from Saville Consulting.
-Various guides including verbal and numerical reasoning and comprehension, and diagrammatic and spatial reasoning.
+- preparation guides for aptitude tests from Saville Assessment.
+Various guides including verbal and numerical reasoning and comprehension, and diagrammatic and spatial reasoning

-- Trial aptitude and critical thinking tests from TalentLens (UK), Pearson.
+- trial numerical and critical thinking tests from TalentLens (UK), Pearson